kamenco/spock/README.md

 - A count-up counter.
 On reaching a certain number, for example 10, one round will be won.
 The round counter will be added to count the won and lost rounds.
 Then all variables will be reset to 0 or blank.

 - Some basic animation to the pictures can be added to add some nice visual effects to the project.
-Perhaps an the picture can enlarge slightly for the winning player and decrease in size slightly for the losing computer and vice-versa.
+Perhaps the picture can enlarge slightly for the winning player and decrease in size slightly for the losing computer and vice-versa.
 Or perhaps by adding some wings that will flap cheerefully when win and fall down sadly when lose.
+- This project can target young children and children and people with Down's syndrom provided I change the melodies with such appropriate for children.
+A lot more melodies should be used and the streaming of music should go until the player decides to stop.
+The melodies should be chosen randomly or in order of their appearence.

  ---